 Mistake #6: You Don’t Use a Washcloth to Help Remove Makeup

 Have you ever wiped your face with toner after cleansing only to find makeup on the toning cloth?
 This is all too common.
-What you need to know is that cleansing lotions dissolve makeup as they’re massaged over the skin.
-When you rinse your face, some of that makeup is washed away, but it’s the actual wiping action from a washcloth that transfers it off the skin.
+What you need to know is that cleansing lotions and blams dissolve makeup as they’re massaged over the skin.
+When you rinse your face, some of that makeup is washed away, but it’s the actual wiping action from a washcloth that lifts it all off the skin.

-Pro tip: Wash your face and follow up with a gentle wiping action using a soft washcloth.
-I prefer baby washcloths.
-They’re very gentle, which is why I like them much better than regular ones.
+Pro tip: Wash your face, rinse as usual, then follow up with a gentle wiping action using a soft cloth.
+You want to use something very soft and gentle to make sure you aren’t being too aggressive with your skin.
 Here are step-by-step instructions for washing your face.

 Mistake #7: You Haven’t Invested in a Quality Cleanser

 Are you putting your money into leave-on products, such as serums, and skimping on your cleanser because you think it’s just being rinsed off anyway?
 This is a thought many people have.
 It’s also where many people go wrong.

 I can assure you that if the first product in your skincare routine isn’t working effectively, then the rest of your products won’t work effectively either.
 The biggest mistake people make is skimping on a cleanser.
 They opt for a low-quality one and don’t pay much attention to the ingredients.
-This leads to people using cleansers that are highly fragranced, which leads to unnecessary irritation.
-Or, they have too many detergents that will instantly rob the skin of oil, which can lead to moisture loss.
+This leads to people using cleansers that are drying, which leads to unnecessary irritation.

 Pro tip: Look for a cleanser that is free of common irritants like sulfates and synthetic dyes.
 All of the cleansers in my skincare line fit the bill.